 Fee-free overdraft up to $2002

 Get paid up to 2 days early with direct deposit3

 Is Chime a Prepaid Card?

 No, Chime is not a prepaid card.
-When you open an account online through Chime, you get a Spending Account, a Visa debit card, and an optional Savings Account.
+When you open an account online through Chime, you get a Checking Account, a Visa debit card, and an optional Savings Account.
 Chime’s debit card is linked to your bank account and a prepaid card is not.

-So, if you use your Chime debit card, your purchases are deducted from your Spending Account.
+So, if you use your Chime debit card, your purchases are deducted from your Checking Account.
 A prepaid card, on the other hand, is not connected to any bank account and it’s up to you to load money onto it in advance.
 Typically, you can use your prepaid card until your loaded-up funds run dry.

 5 Key Differences Between the Chime Debit Card & Prepaid Cards